ContextPilot: Fast Long-Context Inference via Context Reuse: Context Alignment

-Formally, the context ordering algorithm takes a batch of RAG requests with their retrieved contexts as input, reorders them based on prefix matches from the context index, and returns ordered contexts with maximized shared prefixes.
+Formally, the context alignment algorithm (\autoref{alg:context-ordering}, \appref{apd:algorithms}) takes a batch of requests with their context blocks as input, aligns them with the prefix cache based on prefix matches from the context index, and returns aligned contexts with maximized shared prefixes.

 As illustrated in~\autoref{fig:intra-order}, we begin with initialization contexts C1 $\{2,1,3\}$, C2 $\{2,6,1\}$, and C3 $\{4,1,0\}$, followed by new contexts C6 $\{2,1,4\}$, C7 $\{5,7,8\}$, and C8 $\{1,2,9\}$.
 Initialization contexts inherit prefixes from their parent nodes (C1, C2 from C4 with $\{1,2\}$; C3 from C5 with $\{1\}$), while new contexts search the index (C6 and C8 match C4 and inherit $\{1,2\}$).
 Each context then concatenates its matched prefix with remaining documents in their original order, producing C1 $\rightarrow$ $\{1,2,3\}$, C2 $\rightarrow$ $\{1,2,6\}$, C6 $\rightarrow$ $\{1,2,4\}$, and C8 $\rightarrow$ $\{1,2,9\}$.
 Unmatched contexts (e.g., C7) remain unchanged and form standalone branches.
 This strategy ensures overlapping contexts share common prefixes while preserving the ranking of non-shared documents.